Is your behavior stressing out your canine friend?

-Dr Becker from Healthy Pets with Dr. Karen Becker has pointed out 10 seemingly innocent human behaviors that create stress for dogs.
+Dr Becker, a proactive and integrative wellness veterinarian who runs the site Healthy Pets, has pointed out 10 seemingly innocent human behaviors that create stress for dogs.

-Dogs can become stressed for a whole host of reasons – being on a leash and seeing other dogs off leashes, being left at home or away from their human companions, thirst or hunger, etc.
+Dogs can become stressed for a whole host of reasons – being on a leash and seeing other dogs off leashes at the dog park, being left at home or away from their human companions (separation anxiety), thirst or hunger, loud noises, etc.

-These are some of the more obvious triggers, which we humans usually can spot from a mile away.
+These are some of the more obvious triggers, which we as dog owners can usually spot from a mile away.
 Here are some of the more obscure causes for tension in dogs:

 You need to give your dog an alternative to the behavior you are saying “No” to, otherwise she will unknowingly repeat the action in the future.